FJNel/book-project/api/api_documentation.md

 # Rate limiting

 To prevent API abuse, rate limiting is enforced on certain endpoints.
 Exceeding the limit will result in a `429 Too Many Requests` response with the message "Too many requests from this IP".
-Rate limiting details are as follows:
+Rate limiting is implemented as follows:
 | Endpoint               | Limit                | Window       | Description                          |
 | :--------------------- | :------------------- | :----------- | :----------------------------------- |
 | `POST /auth/register`  | 5 requests          | 15 minutes   | Allows new user registrations.      |
 | `POST /auth/login`     | 10 requests         | 15 minutes   | Allows users to log in to their account.

 # General Endpoints

+These endpoints are available to all users, regardless of authentication status.

 ## Health Check